skoermer/BayesMassBal/README.md

 library(BayesMassBal)
 ```

-Functions are availiable to aid in Bayesian data reconsciliation.
+Functions are available to aid in Bayesian data reconciliation.

   - The `importObservations()` function can be used to import mass flow
     rate data from a `*.csv` file into `R` and organize it for use with
     the `BayesMassBal` package.
   - Toy data sets can be simulated using the `twonodeSim()` function for
     educational purposes, or for comparing the performance of Bayesian
-    data reconsciliation methods to other methods.
+    data reconciliation methods to other methods.
   - Using the `constrainProcess()` function, one can specify linear
     constraints in `R` or import them from a `*.csv` file.
   - The **B**ayesian **M**ass **B**alance function, `BMB()`, then can be